jonathanmdevelops/elliptic-curve-python/README.md

 # CSN11117
 Code for the Edinburgh Napier University eSecurity MSc module.

-## elli.py
-A short Python program that illustrates use of Elliptic Curve Cryptography for ECDH key exchange and anti-counterfeiting in RFID systems.

-### Requirements
+## Requirements
 Install Python 2.7 and the following `pip` modules:
 * `eccsnacks`
 * `cryptography`

+## elli.py
+A short Python program that illustrates use of Elliptic Curve Cryptography for ECDH key exchange and anti-counterfeiting in RFID systems.

+## dh_benchmark.py
+Benchmarks our ELLI key generation implementation against various key sizes of Traditional DH methods.

 ### References
 Code from the following sources has been used for inspiration: